mikepence/openslide/README.txt

 This library reads whole slide image files (also known as virtual slides).
 It provides a consistent and simple API for reading files from multiple vendors.

+This fork was made to add support for ventana tiff image format.

 What is the license?